lriuui0x0/SCED_Localization/README.md

     These are the directories to the local mod repositories.
 If you don't provide it, the script will clone the [argonui/SCED](https://github.com/argonui/SCED) and [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repository into the repo directory.

+- `--url-file`

+    This is the file that keeps the mapping between original deck image URLs and the corresponding translated version.
+Explained in more details below.

 - `--dropbox-token`

     The Dropbox access token for uploading deck images.
 Explained in more details below.